profezzorn/ProffieOSDocs/display/color_displays.md

 More will be added in the future.

+I highly recommend using an [eyespi breakout board](https://www.adafruit.com/product/5613) to connect to the displays, but it is also possible to solder directly to the displays.

 Note that you will need a V3 Proffieboard to use color displays.

 # Wiring and Configuration